kobdesign/meetdup-17114/replit.md

 # Meetdup - BNI Chapter Management System

 ## Overview
 Meetdup is a comprehensive multi-tenant SaaS application designed to streamline and manage BNI (Business Network International) chapter operations.
-Its core purpose is to provide a robust platform for member management, meeting scheduling and attendance tracking, visitor check-ins, payment processing, and various administrative tasks.
+Its core purpose is to provide a robust platform for member management, meeting scheduling and attendance tracking, visitor check-ins, and various administrative tasks.
 The system aims to enhance efficiency and organization for BNI chapters, offering a tailored experience through multi-tenancy and role-based access control.

 ## User Preferences
 None specified yet.